paul-covert/ifcbdb/README.md

 To run the dashboard, you'll need an SSL certificate (unless you're handling TLS termination in a web proxy, see below).
 This should be able to be provided by your host organization.
 If you cannot acquire an SSL certificate, you will need to generate a "self-signed" certificate but that configuration should only be used for testing, because it will give users a security warning in their browsers that strongly encourage them to reject access to the site.

+For macOS and linux installs, the self-signed certificate can be generated using the following command:
+    `openssl req -newkey rsa:2048 -nodes -keyout key.pem -x509 -days 365 -out certificate.pem`

 Once you have acquired the certificate and placed the certificate file and key file in appropriate locations on your system, you will need to configure the dashboard to access that certificate using the `SSL_CERT` and `SSL_KEY` parameters in `.env`, using the path to each file.

 In addition to SSL, there is a security parameter in the `.env` file called `DJANGO_SECRET_KEY`.
 You will need to change that parameter and set it to some unique value that can't be easily guessed.